06 Jul How to Install a Truck Toolbox

 Identify what Tools You will Need Ahead of Time

 Before installation, gather the tools you need.
 You should secure a drill, J-hooks/nuts, measuring tape, and a wrench ahead of time.
 It is not a bad idea to find some safety gloves as well.

 Although toolboxes offer your vehicle many benefits, they can also cause a lot of harm if you are not careful.
 Due to the size and material of the toolbox, as it comes into contact with your truck bed there is a decent chance that both surfaces will rub against each and scratch.
 In order to prevent these damages, you should lay down some foam or rubber padding ahead of time.
 Keep in mind that you can skip this step if your truck already has a durable bed liner installed.

 Truck Toolbox Installation Guide

 As mentioned previously, Sometimes trucks have pre-drilled holes and sometimes they do not.
 If your truck already has these holes then skip the first step.

 - Measure the placement of the box carefully and drill four to six holes in the bed with a power drill where the bottom of the toolbox is going to rest on.

 - Lower the toolbox into place and once everything is aligned use J-hooks or nuts and bolts to secure the box into its location.

 - Tighten the bolts until they are snug and the box no longer has any freedom to shake around.
-While doing this it’s important to make sure that the bolts aren’t overtightened as this can cause rail damage.
+While doing this it is important to make sure that the bolts are not overtightened as this can cause rail damage.